 <caption>.
 The actual Author field can be Excluded from the results because it's displayed above the table it doesn't have to be repeated as a column within the table.

 Here is an example of article information arranged in a grid and grouped by the author username:

 It was produced by setting the Format settings to group by the Authored by field:

 But sometimes we want to show more than one Field in the “Group by” area.
 To use the above example we may want to display user address, photo, or some other information from their profile.

 Views Format options allow for more than one field to be used in the Grouping options.
-Once there is one field chosen as the Grouping field, a new option appears where we can choose a second field to be used in grouping, and so on with the third etc.
+Once there is one field chosen as the Grouping field, a new option appears where we can choose a second field to be used in the grouping, and so on with the third, etc.

 In the example below we used the author profile picture, Taxonomy field showing their music tastes and Bio text field:

 The downside of this method is that you can't control the styles completely.
 The last “Group by” field will be output bold as the grouping heading, and only the last grouping field will be shown last, which probably isn't the style and layout you're after.